It4lik/LDAPDockerRegistry/README.md

 	# This may take a while, be patient, go grab some coffee.
 	```

-6. Start the containers.
+6. Start the containers :
 This assumes you got docker-compose in your $PATH.
 Once more, execute this command from the LDAPDockerRegistry directory.
 	``` bash
 	docker-compose up
 	```

-7. Add your test user to the LDAP server.
+7. Add your test user to the LDAP server :
 The LDAP object your create **MUST be of the 'Person' type** if you haven't edit the LDAP connection string in the Nginx configuration.

 	To do this, multiple options :